Wyoming vs. Kent State Famous Idaho Potato Bowl NCAA Football Odds, Plays and Insights | December 21, 2021

 - Wyoming's games this year have gone over the total in six out of 11 opportunities (54.5%).

-- When Wyoming churns out more than 466.8 yards, the team is 2-0 against the spread and 2-0 overall.
+- Wyoming is 2-0 against the spread and 2-0 overall when the team picks up over 466.8 yards.

-- The Cowboys have 17 giveaways this season, while the Golden Flashes have 24 takeaways .
+- The Cowboys have turned the ball over 17 times this season, seven fewer than the Golden Flashes have forced (24).

 - Find the latest spread and moneyline odds for Wyoming at SISportsbook.